Tamales de Pollo

 (Mexican steamed corncakes with chicken)

 There are thousands of varieties of tamales, and each region has its own specialty.
-This simple recipe is for simple tamales stuffed with chicken in tomatillo sauce.
-Feel free to experiment with your own stuffings.
+This simple recipe is for tamales stuffed with chicken in tomatillo sauce.
+Feel free to experiment with your own fillings.

 Makes about 20 tamales

 - Salt and pepper -- to season